-The map below shows the number of Schedule 1 and 2 allowed lost time claims per 10,000 employed workers by accident location in 2016.
-The number of employed workers used in this calculation is from the Statistics Canada 2011 National Household Survey.
+The map below shows the number of Schedule 1 and 2 allowed lost-time claims per 10,000 employees by accident location in.
+The number of employees used in this calculation is from the Statistics Canada 2011 National Household Survey.
 The accident location has been mapped to Statistics Canada 2011 Census Divisions for the province of Ontario.
-The 2016 provincial rate for Ontario is 98.73 allowed lost time claims per 10,000 employed workers.
+The 2016 provincial rate for Ontario is 104.68 allowed lost-time claims per 10,000 employees.

 2016 Claim Rate by Census Division*

 Schedule 1 and 2 allowed Lost-time claims: WSIB – Enterprise Information Warehouse

 2011 National Household Survey: Data Tables: Statistics Canada.
 2015.
 Place of Work Status (5), Industry – North American Industry Classification System (NAICS) 2007 (102), Sex (3) and Age Groups (11) for the Employed Labour Force Aged 15 Years and Over, in Private Households of Canada, Provinces, Territories and Census Divisions, 2011 National Household Survey.
 Statistics Canada Catalogue no. 99-012-X2011049.
 Ottawa.
 Released March 4, 2014.

 Schedule 1 and 2 allowed Lost-time claims: 2017 Injury/Illness Year as at March 2018.

 Schedule 1 and 2 allowed lost-time claims: Allowed lost-time claims where claim location is Unknown, Ontario Navigational Waters and Outside of Ontario Employed Worker Census Count: Employed workers identified as having ‘No Fixed Place of Work’.

 Claim Rate is defined as the number of lost-time claims per 10,000 Employed Workers: